Convly/jsxopensuse/README.md

 *The following command will start your docker container and send it all the arguments you gave to it.*

-In order to make our previous runner working, go to the directory of one of your project (*obviously compiling with a make re*) ; then do execute the following command:
+In order to make our previous runner working, go to the directory of one of your project (obviously compiling with a make re) ; then execute the following command:
 ``` sh
 sudo jsxos_run <BINARY_NAME>
 ```